adriankumar/ASG-project/README.md

 Attempting augmentative speech generation using BCI

-currently working on a demo/proof of concept before moving on to real bci usage
+currently working on a demo/proof of concept before moving on to real bci usage demo is using 3 samples from Chisco dataset of imagined speech

 to do (soon):
 - Start writing some documentation